hollowdoor/file_loop/README.md

 News
 ----

 `file-loop` now finds directories, sub-directories, and files in those sub-directories.

+There is also the new path fields, and root returned by the promise.

 Other than that the api is basically the same.

 Usage
 -----